Construction Accident Injury Attorneys Serving New Jersey

 Construction sites are arguably the most dangerous workplaces in the U.S. Of the 4,175 private-industry worker fatalities in 2012, nearly 20 percent were working in construction.
 Construction workers are charged with operating complex machinery, manipulating heavy objects, and meeting deadlines, often while working outdoors in tough conditions.
 Workers are nearly three times more likely to suffer an on-the-job construction accident injury than the average American worker.
+When that happens, you’ll need a construction accident lawyer.

 According to the Bureau of Labor Statistics, 849 construction workers were killed on the job in 2013.
 And for every 100 full-time workers, an average of 3.7 suffered a work-related injury or illness.
 All too often, these accidents arise from projects being rushed on the backs of the innocent workman.
 Supervisors, contractors, and engineers work to keep costs low and keep projects moving along, which can lead them to neglect safety requirements and put workers in danger.